ROCm/rocBLAS/docs/source/argument_check.rst

 1. ``rocblas_status_invalid_handle`` if the handle is a NULL pointer

-2. ``rocblas_status_invalid_pointer`` for NULL argument pointers

-3. ``rocblas_status_invalid_size`` for invalid size, increment or leading dimension argument
+2. ``rocblas_status_invalid_size`` for invalid size, increment or leading dimension argument

-4. ``rocblas_status_invalid_value`` for unsupported enum value
+3. ``rocblas_status_invalid_value`` for unsupported enum value

-5. ``rocblas_status_success`` for quick-return-success
+4. ``rocblas_status_success`` for quick-return-success

+5. ``rocblas_status_invalid_pointer`` for NULL argument pointers

 rocBLAS has the following differences when compared to Legacy BLAS
 ==================================================================

 - It is a C API, returning a ``rocblas_status`` type indicating the success of the call.

-In legacy BLAS the following functions return a scalar result: dot, nrm2, asum, amax and amin.
+- In legacy BLAS the following functions return a scalar result: dot, nrm2, asum, amax and amin.
 In rocBLAS a pointers to scalar return value  is passed as the last argument.

 - The first argument is a ``rocblas_handle`` argument, an opaque pointer to rocBLAS resources, corresponding to a single HIP stream.

-- Scalar arguments like alpha and beta are pointers on either the host or device, controlled by the rocBLAS handle’s pointer mode.
+- Scalar arguments like alpha and beta are pointers on either the host or device, controlled by the rocBLAS handle's pointer mode.

 - Vector and matrix arguments are always pointers to device memory.